What are the 7 main principles of GDPR?

 Principle 6 – Integrity and confidentiality

-The data protection regulation (GDPR) requires that data can only be accessed and managed by those who have appropriate authorisation.
+The General Data Protection Regulation (GDPR) requires that data can only be accessed and managed by those that have appropriate authorisation.
 Additionally, if it is accidentally lost, altered, or destroyed, then there must be a way to recover it.
 These should be standard contractual clauses within the original agreement with the data subject and should affect all data flows and data portability.

-Just as with data storage, GDPR does not define the security measures which should be put in place.
+Just as with data storage, GDPR does not define the security measures that should be in place.
 Instead, it requires that a level of security is put in place, which is ‘appropriate’ to the risks associated with the data processing.

 Principle 7 – Accountability